 Dataset

-A collection of `Example` objects stored on the Judgment platform.
+A schema-enforced collection of `Example` objects on the Judgment platform.

-A collection of Example objects stored on the Judgment platform.
+A schema-enforced collection of Example objects on the Judgment platform.

 Datasets are created and retrieved via client.datasets.
-Once you
+Every

-have a Dataset, you can add examples, iterate over them, export to
+server-side.
+Once you have a Dataset, you can append examples, add

 Create a dataset and add examples: